markusMM/audioBSSwICA/README.md

 Since, this was a proof of concept and might be better transformed into Python for more utility, it does not have that many optimizations.
 Even in the sample files, frequency bins might not be used very well.
 This is one reason, why I changed the dimensionality of the output figures of the example.

+But really it makes a lot of sense exploring the "DSPII_ICA" folder yourself!
+There are a lot of useful functions for exploratory data analysis for acoustic / time series data ^^"

+A few nice ones to mention are:
+-kurt.m for the curtosis
+-konv.m for convolution of two time series (also as an even faster version, ... ) -ovadd.m to reconstruct a signal previously windowed into several frequency bins

 ## Example

 As an example we have two 2 channel spoken stereo signals overlapped (see ... * or better hear * "audio/160318_02.WAV").
 For the original setup we also once recorded our own signals with two microphones, but the results were terrible and the recodings quite large xP